Neargye/nameof/doc/limitations.md

   }
   ```

-* `magic_enum` obtains the first defined value enums, and won't work if value are aliased.
+* Nameof enum obtains the first defined value enums, and won't work if value are aliased.
   ```cpp
   enum ShapeKind {
     ConvexBegin = 0,